rajesh1359/pyconceptev/doc/source/user_guide.rst

 Get a token using AnsysID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get a token by creating an msal app to communicate with the AnsysID system.
+Get a token by creating a MSAL (Microsoft Authentication Library) app to communicate with the AnsysID system.
 Use this app to create a token.
-The token will be cached within a file called `token_cache.bin`.
+The token is cached within a file called `token_cache.bin`.

 .. code-block:: python